South Korea. 2010.

 Byung-hun Lee (Soon-hyun Kim), Min-sik Choi (Gyeongchul Jang), Gook-hwan Jeon (Detective Jang), Moon-seong Choi (Tae-ju), Ho-jin Jeon (Section Chief Joh), Yoon-seo Kim (Se-yeon Jang), San-ha Oh (Joo-yeon Jang), Kim In-seo (Se-jung)

-I Saw the Devil is a South Korean film that has gotten a considerable degree of buzz and was granted a wide release in US theatres.
+I Saw the Devil is a South Korean film that received a considerable degree of buzz when it came out and was even granted a wide release in US theatres.
 It comes from Kim Jee-woon, a director of increasing acclaim.
 Kim premiered with The Quiet Family (1998) whose greatest distinction was in being remade as Takashi Miike’s The Happiness of the Katakuris (2001), then found acclaim with the ghost story A Tale of Two Sisters (2003) and the gangster film A Bittersweet Life (2005), as well as the Western The Good, The Bad and the Weird (2008).
-Subsequent to I Saw the Devil, he was brought to the US to make the Arnold Schwarzenegger action film The Last Stand (2013), and then returned to Korea for the anime adaptation Inrang (2018).
-He has also made episodes of the genre anthologies Three/Three Extremes II (2002) and Doomsday Book (2012).
+Subsequent to I Saw the Devil, Kim was brought to the US to make the Arnold Schwarzenegger action film The Last Stand (2013) and then returned to Korea for the live-action anime adaptation Illang: The Wolf Brigade (2018).
+He has also made episodes of the horror anthologies Three/Three Extremes II (2002) and Doomsday Book (2012).